-Hello!
-I’m Annika, a writer, teacher, researcher, and disability advocate.
-I’m a Ph.D.
-Candidate in Composition and Rhetoric in the Department of English at University of Wisconsin-Madison.
+I’m a writer, teacher, researcher, and disability advocate.
+I recently completed my PhD (2018) in Composition and Rhetoric in the Department of English at University of Wisconsin-Madison.
 I hold an MA in English with an emphasis in Rhetoric, Composition, and Literacy from The Ohio State University and a BA in English with an emphasis in Creative Writing from University of Wisconsin-Madison.

 My research examines public engagement with difference, specifically how public audiences engage—and do not engage—disability and disabled people.
 My research originated in the community when I founded The Outlook From Here, a statewide community-writing project, in partnership with Wisconsin Council of the Blind and Visually Impaired.
 My research theorizes the central rhetorical task of the community project—to promote public engagement with disability.